FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/dev-grant-spotlight-arlequin-the-artist-s-metaverse.md

 Looking ahead, Kevin and his team plan to build a 3D Metaverse in 2023.
 In the meantime, players can mint their Arlees directly with the Painter.
 This Painter proposes one Arlee at a time and it changes every 3 weeks.
 The current Arlee is the Cockatoo and each time a player mints it 1 $FLOW is sent to an animal charity for birds ([LPO](https://www.lpo.fr/)).

-Read more about the Arlequin backstory and their plans for the future [here](https://medium.com/@arlequinnft/arlequin-the-minecraft-for-colors-30b5bd3bf58f).
+Read more about Arlequin's journey from concept to creation and their vision for building a 3D Metaverse in their [Medium article](https://medium.com/@arlequinnft/arlequin-the-minecraft-for-colors-30b5bd3bf58f).

 _The Filecoin Dev Grants program helps advance projects and aims to award additional grants to boost development in the ecosystem.
 Learn how you can apply for a [Filecoin Developer Grant](https://github.com/filecoin-project/devgrants/blob/master/README.md)._